Napa County, Northern California

 winter: 56 degrees

-Summer Water Temperature: 78 degrees
+Summer Surface Water Temperature: 78 degrees

 • Bothe-Napa Valley State Park: in Calistoga, Visitors Center, Swimming Pool, Camping, Redwood Trail, Fishing,